pingcap/blog/tidb-in-iqiyi.md

 In the user login information database project, we were confronted with some thorny problems—and all of them have been resolved with TiDB.

-- The data volume of this project was steadily increasing; as a result, the MySQL master-slave cluster would not be able to hold such massive data in the future.
+- The data volume of this project was steadily increasing; as a result, the MySQL primary-secondary cluster would not be able to hold such massive data in the future.
 - As the data size of a single table was tremendous, we had to use sharding in the services, and thus the code of the application layer became complex and could not scale.

 After data was migrated to TiDB, we did not need sharding anymore, and the application codes have been simplified.